Technical Validation

 ACE Pipeline Prerequisite Setup

-AWS requires a minimum of 10 active or closed opportunities in ACE before you can submit an FTR.
+AWS requires 10 active or closed opportunities in ACE before you can submit an FTR.
 This catches most ISVs off guard.
-We assess your current ACE pipeline, submit or clean up existing opportunities to meet the threshold, and ensure the submissions are properly structured to satisfy the prerequisite — running this track in parallel with technical prep.
+We audit your pipeline, clean up or submit opportunities to hit the threshold, and run this track in parallel with technical prep.

 • ACE pipeline audit